jennvheb/paper_drift_visualization/README.md

 If no ID is specified, a random trace is shown.

 ### Example 1:
-appending "/&lt;trace id&gt;" to the url changes the displayed trace on which the drift to the average time series (in the following called ats) nok/ok are displayed to that specific trace. the drift is shown, when a data point is clicked.
+appending "/&lt;trace id&gt;" to the url changes the displayed trace on which the drift to the average time series (in the following called ats) nok/ok are displayed to that specific trace.
+The drift is shown, when a data point is clicked.

 ### Example 2:
 appending "/&lt;trace id&gt;/&lt;timestamp&gt;" to the url changes the displayed trace on which the drift to the ats nok/ok are displayed to that specific trace.
 The drift is shown on the specified timestamp.